luijkr/blog/_posts/2023-09-27-ask-databricks-workflows.md

 ## 🌊 Streaming Jobs with Workflows

-For streaming jobs, DLT offers flexible options for batch or continues [streaming processing](https://docs.databricks.com/en/structured-streaming/index.html){:target="_blank"}.
+For streaming jobs, **DLT offers flexible options for batch or continues [streaming processing](https://docs.databricks.com/en/structured-streaming/index.html){:target="_blank"}**.
 In the case of continuous streaming jobs, Workflows provides automated restarts, ensuring no loss of data.

 ## 🌐 Orchestrating External Tasks

-Though orchestrating external taks is already possible today, Databricks aims to make make it even better.
-Expanding this feature, Databricks will integrate more partners for smoother processes, such as sending emails or triggering jobs in external orchestration tools.
+Though orchestrating external taks is **already possible today**, Databricks aims to make make it even better.
+Expanding this feature, **Databricks will integrate more partners** for smoother processes, such as sending emails or triggering jobs in external orchestration tools.

 ## 🚀 Future Focus - Serverless